splanck/vc/docs/vcdoc.md

 - `break` and `continue` statements
 - Labels and `goto`
 - `union` objects and member assignments
-- Object-like and single argument `#define` macros
+- Object-like and multi-parameter `#define` macros with recursive expansion
 - Conditional preprocessing directives (`#if`, `#ifdef`, `#ifndef`, `#elif`, `#else`, `#endif`)
 - 64-bit integer literals and arithmetic when using `long long`